dosiss/msct-demo-netlify/content/articles/media-partnership-between-mascot-gaming-and-casino-scout.md

 The Mascot Gaming community is growing rapidly across Europe, and we are thrilled to work with CasinoScout.nl as a media partner supporting our organisation and our growth.
 Live in +100 online casinos all over the world, the Netherlands is one of our focus markets in Europe where we continue to make significant strides in the next months.

-> We are very excited to announce that we have formed a media partnership with Mascot Gaming.
-Through daily news and in-depth game reviews, we can provide extra exposure in the Netherlands with a full coverage of premium content and extensive slot reviews.
+_We are very excited to announce that we have formed a media partnership with Mascot Gaming.
+Through daily news and in-depth game reviews, we can provide extra exposure in the Netherlands with a full coverage of premium content and extensive slot reviews._

-**_CasinoScout.nl_**
+<div align="right">**CasinoScout.nl**</div>

 The media partnership between Mascot and CasinoScout.nl will see both parties work together in the field of online content, which includes in-depth slot reviews.
 CasinoScout’s platform features over 2400 online slot reviews with new reviews published every day.